AdaCore/ada-spark-rfcs/features/rfc-flare.md

 can be turned on at the child package level, once that's the case all further children must also be Ada/Flare.
 Flare packages may depend on Ada units, the reverse is not possible.
-Furthermore, if a specific Flare version is specified, children unit or dependents must all be at least of that specific version, or further.
+Furthermore, if a specific Flare version is specified, children units or dependents must all be at least of that specific version, or further.

 Flare versions implement semantic numbering, Major.Minor.
 Beside the minor